-Popular treatment of economics — from talk of debt and the deficit, to gender and racial pay inequality, to the economic sustainability of the NHS — is shrouded in much mystification.
-This mystification has two effects: in the short-term, to recast the cruel as necessary, and the compassionate as impossible; in the long-term, to stymie in the popular imagination the possibility of a transformed economy as part of a socialist future.
+Popular treatment of economics — from talk of debt and austerity, gender and racial pay inequality, the economic sustainability of the welfare, to the global trading system — is shrouded in much mystification.
+This mystification has two effects: in the short-term, to recast the cruel as necessary, and the compassionate as impossible; in the long-term, stymies the our ability to imagine transformations or produce novel critiques of our current path or how we imagine a socialist future.

 New Socialist provides clear-eyed economic analysis, aimed at dispelling these myths, and arguing that such a transformed economy is possible, desirable and necessary.
-We invite contributions, on topics large and small, such as:
+We invite contributions, on topics large and small, technical and theoretical, analytical and descriptive, such as:

 Photo: Mark McNestry

 New Socialist is, and will always be, not for profit.
 Help us sustain and develop this project by subscribing on Patreon.